rajvatsal/kickstart.nvim/README.md

 ## TODO:
 - Add git keymaps like `<leader>ga` to add entire directory or `<leader>gb` to add current buffer
+- Disable autformat only for current buffer
-- Add highlights for todo comments
+- Add highlights for notes and error comments